 The California Contractors State License Board (CSLB) requires all licensed contractors or license applicants to obtain a $15,000 license bond, or bond equivalent, as a condition for being licensed.
 As outlined in section 7071.6 of the California Business & Professions code, the bond is for the benefit of a contractor’s customers if they are financially harmed as a result of a contractor’s actions.
 Surety First works hard to simplify the bonding process by providing instant online quotes for a contractor license bond without having to fill out dozens of paper applications.
 Getting a quote is free and fast, and there is no obligation to purchase.

 Why Is It Required?

-Contractor license bonds are legal contracts designed to protect the general public by guaranteeing contractors will adhere to all state laws and regulations as outlined in the California Business & Professions code or risk a bond payout, which in addition to resulting in a financial loss to contractors, can result in disciplinary action by the CSLB.
+Contractor license bonds are legal contracts designed to protect the general public by guaranteeing contractors will adhere to all state laws and regulations as outlined in the California Business & Professions code or risk a bond payout, which in addition to resulting in a financial loss, can result in disciplinary action by the CSLB.
 Unlicensed contractors are not bonded and as such, do not provide the same level of financial protection to consumers.
 Each year the California Contractors License Board receives thousands of complaints regarding unlicensed contractors and they regularly conduct sting operations designed to catch and prosecute these offenders.